Skip to Content

 What does number porting mean?

 Porting a phone number is when you take your phone number from your current carrier and bring it to your new carrier, so your wireless plan changes but your phone number doesn’t.
 It’s kinda like taking the license plates off your current vehicle and putting them on a new one, so you don’t have to learn a new license plate.
-Most carriers allow porting your number to them…in fact, many of them encourage it.
+Most carriers allow transferring your number to them…in fact, many of them encourage it.

-Don’t cancel your current plan ✔️
+- Don't cancel your current plan

-Port the primary account holder last ✔️
+- Transfer the primary account holder last

-Don’t forget your number transfer PIN ✔️
+- Don't forget your number transfer PIN

 Tips for keeping your number when switching phone carriers